When you trust your health to a doctor or any other healthcare provider, you should expect a minimum level of care.

-This is a very detailed analysis that requires you to show what the doctor did and compare to what a reasonable doctor would have done under the same or similar circumstances.
+This detailed analysis requires you to show what the doctor did and compare it to what a reasonable doctor would have done under similar circumstances.

-You need to show that your doctor’s actions fell short of what a reasonable doctor would have done.
+You must show that your doctor’s actions fell short of what a reasonable doctor would have done.

 Proving that the Doctor Breached the Professional Duty Owed to You

 The doctor would likely not admit that they made a mistake or that their negligence caused your injuries.
 Therefore, it is up to you to show what the doctor did and how it fell short of what they should have done to treat you.

 You would start with the medical records showing exactly what the doctor did.
 You have a legal right to the records in your case.

 The doctor should have documented what they did to treat you.
 Not all medical records are complete and tell the entire story, especially when the doctor has something to hide.

 Your best help in any medical malpractice lawsuit is expert testimony describing what the doctor should have done.

 In every medical negligence case, your lawyer will work with one or more expert witnesses to have them comment on what a doctor should have done and how they breached their professional duty.